ewels/tallphil.co.uk/_posts/2016-05-26-writing-good-log-files.md

 This is silently printed to a file for future reference, along with a much simpler `*Log.final.out` file which summarises the final results of the execution.
+Great news when someone asks you what parameters you used two years after publishing your paper..

-## Suggestion 3: Use Nice Formats
+## Suggestion 2: Use Nice Formats
-With a little forethought, it's a trivial job to write output which is easy to read for both Humans and computers.
+With a little forethought, it's easy to write output which is easy to read for both Humans and computers.
 This suggestion is best explained with a couple of examples.
 [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) is a common and very